 Once ready, pour the sauce over the tofu and thoroughly coat the tofu.
 Careful your pan is not too hot or the peanut butter will ball up and you won’t get an even coat (It will still be delicious, but it just won’t look as pretty).

 Sweet, spicy, tangy deliciousness.

-- 1 block extra firm tofu (frozen and thawed)
+- 1 (16 ounce) block extra firm tofu frozen, then thawed

 - brown rice